sirnewton01/godev/README.md

 $ go get github.com/nsf/gocode

 To activate content assistance you press Ctrl+Space in the editor to bring up a list of suggestions.

+# Import Management

+You can manage your imports with the goimports tool inside the godev editor.
+Install the tool with the following command:

+$ go get code.google.com/p/go.tools/cmd/goimports

+In the godev editor type Ctrl-I to add the imports you need and/or remove the unnecessary ones.

+# Blame

+The godev editor has the ability to show blame for each line of source code managed by Git, Mercurial and Jazz SCM.
+Godev works with the command-line for each type of VCS to present the blame.
+If you are able to "go get" it then you should have the command-line tool installed on your system.